LabPlas High-Level Panel on Plastic Governance: roadmap for the upcoming decade

 Ricardo Beiras

 Scientific coordinator LabPlas Project.
-University of Vigo.
+University of Vigo

 Ricardo Beiras is graduated in Biology from the University of Santiago and holds a PhD in aquaculture from the Spanish Institute of Oceanography (IEO).
 Since then, he worked as a marine researcher at the Plymouth Marine Laboratory (UK), the IFREMER Station d’Arcachon (France), the University of Antwerpen (Belgium) and the University of Vigo (Galicia, Spain) where he is a Full Professor in ecology, teaching Marine Pollution from 1995.
 He has been the head of ECIMAT, the University of Vigo’s Marine Station, with a staff of ca. 20 people, for 10 years.
 He is an international expert in marine pollution (>140 papers in SCI journals).
 Supervisor of 11 finished PhD Thesis.
 Expert under contract for evaluation rounds of EU.
 Advisor of the IEO at ICES working groups.
 He has coordinated the JPI-Oceans Ephemare Project, a consortium of 16 Institutions from 10 countries targeting the ecotoxicological effects of microplastics on marine ecosystems and is the scientific coordinator of the LabPlas Project.

-Executive Director, JPI Oceans
+Deputy Director, JPI Oceans

 Begoña Espiña